khippsley/hello-world/readme.txt

-This is my first file
+This is my first file.

+Adding a second line so I can diff the changes...